kizniche/Mycodo/README.md

 ### Features

 * Temperature, humidity, and relay state logging
+* Timer-operated relay operation
-* Temperature and humidity regulation with software PID controllers
+* Temperature and/or humidity regulation with software PID control
 * Automatic and manual operation of 8 different 120-volt AC devices
 * TempFS to reduce writes to and extend the life of the SD card
 * Lock files to prevent more than one instance from writing to files at the same time